-The research team collected and reviewed the most relevant projects and studies pertaining to cooperatives in Lebanon, olive oil and honey production sectors in the country (including studies conducted by Lebanon Industry Value Chain Development Project - LIVCD funded by USAID), and value chain analyses of these sectors abroad (see textbox 2).
-This has allowed the research team to gain background knowledge to support the topic, and identify the gaps, constraints and strengths in the targeted value chains.
+The research team collected and reviewed the most relevant projects and studies pertaining to cooperatives in Lebanon, olive oil production sector in the country (including studies conducted by Lebanon Industry Value Chain Development Project - LIVCD funded by USAID), and value chain analyses of this sector abroad (see textbox 2).
+This has allowed the research team to gain background knowledge to support the topic, and identify the gaps, constraints and strengths in the targeted value chain.

-Textbox 2: Important interventions in the olive oil and honey value chain in Lebanon
+Textbox 2: Important interventions in the olive oil value chain in Lebanon

 Various donor and NGO/IO projects have supported the development of the agricultural sector in Lebanon.
-Regarding the olive oil and/or the honey value chain, there are two critical interventions worth noting:
+Regarding the olive oil value chain, there are two critical interventions worth noting: